 Student Dismissal & Discharge Policy

 It is at the discretion of Carlisle Academy’s Head of School to accept or remove a student from the program.
 Students who do not adhere to the rules and procedures or cease to meet the guidelines for eligibility are subject to dismissal or discharge.
-No student will be dismissed without an opportunity to discuss the reasons with supervisory staff.
-The student may at any time, decide to end the student relationship with Carlisle Academy.
-Notice of such a decision should be communicated to Carlisle Academy staff as soon as possible.

 Possible grounds for dismissal or discharge may include, but are not limited to:

-- conduct endangering another student or staff
+- Conduct endangering another student, staff, horse, or themselves.

-- consistent failure to follow safety procedures with respect to the horses
+- Consistent failure to follow safety procedures with respect to the horses.

-- In ability to provide the rider with safe and sufficient support from sidewalkers
+- Inability to provide the rider with safe and sufficient support from sidewalkers.

 - A change in medical condition should it be determined that it is no longer safe or beneficial for a rider to continue.